AtomMaterialUI/material-theme-docs/docs/configuration/tab-settings.md

 Tab Shadow and Opacity have no effect here.

 ----
-## Tab Highlighter Position
+## Tab highlighter position

-A new setting has been added in 3.4.0 which allows tweak the position of the tab highlighter:
+A new setting has been added in 3.4.0 which allows you to tweak the position of the tab highlighter:

 {% include figure.html content="/screens/positions/top.png" caption="Top" %}